Age of Storms

 The daughter of Dux, Redfayne Joyzil inherits the kingdom after Dux’s death, the strong young Queen took power in the hopes of saving what is left of the kingdom.
 Magic and religion seem to be lost.
 New threats from The Outer Rim, Demons, Gargoyles, Druvenrog and others are pressuring the queen.
 The Bellafroks want the throne, Jom Azernath IV’s grandson wants the throne, and other outside upstarts also do.
 The Queen has a lot to contend with and this is the current time of Deluvia.

-I, Vorishba, observed this kingdom from afar, occasionally getting pilgrims to my humble castle that sought wisdom for Pallamost.
+I, Vorishba, observed this kingdom from afar, occasionally receiving pilgrims to my humble hut that sought wisdom for Pallamost.
 As it is now New Pallamost is only a shadow of its once great glory.

 History of The Kingdom of the Wood